mrbmc/mrbmc/src/about.md

 &nbsp;

-Over 20+ years I've learned to **deliver through ambiguity** at scale ranging from timing startups to global enterprises by bringing together evidence-based insights, rapid prototyping, and progressive delivery.
-I've led teams ranging in size from 2 to 26 people through mergers, acquisitions, closures, and explosive growth.
+Over 20+ years I've learned to **deliver through ambiguity** at nascent startups and global enterprises by bringing together evidence-based insights, rapid prototyping, and strategic design.

-My unique career path has pivoted between leadership roles as a designer, engineer, and product manager thanks to an **ownership mindset**.
-I'm passionate about creating excellent products regardless of my title.
-I pivot back to design because of its unique power to **[amplify learning](/blog/a-little-feedback-often/)**.
+I've led teams of 2 to 25 people through mergers, acquisitions, closures, transformations, and explosive growth.
+My unique career path has pivoted between leadership roles as a designer, engineer, and product manager thanks to an **entrepreneur mindset**.
+I practice design because of its unique power to **[amplify learning](/blog/a-little-feedback-often/)**.

 [CV & Resumé](/resume/){.button} <!--&nbsp; [Design Blog](/blog/){.button}-->